 By default, the automatic check for the router's firmware updates is enabled.
-If the Access point, Repeater, or Client mode was selected in the Initial Configuration Wizard and the Static value is selected from the Mode of local IP address assignment list on the Connections Setup I LAN page, the Gateway IP address field should also be filled in on order to realize automatic check.
+If the Access point or Repeater mode was selected in the Initial Configuration Wizard and the Static value is selected from the Mode of local IP address assignment list on the Connections Setup / LAN page, the Gateway IP address field should also be filled in on order to realize automatic check.